ricardsoleaxa/gaad-hackathon-template/submission-guides/design-thinking-artifacts.md

 * Fast track your presentation

 ### Design Thinking Day Assets
+>Note: You will need FREE access to Mural.
+See [instructions](./submission-guides/mural/mural/mural-instructions.md) for how to get set up.

 **Use the Mural templates listed below that best fits your needs:**
 * [I Have an Idea](**TODO**)
 * [I Need a Idea](**TODO**)